jackherizsmith/swport/src/portfolio/articles/prostate-cancer-cure-to-spare-a-mans-sex-life-5927/index.md

 During tense discussions with his consultant, Paul mentioned that he had read about another option: high-intensity focused ultrasound, or HIFU.
 The scalpel-free treatment involves energy beams that blast tumour cells with pinpoint accuracy.
 Afterwards, few patients suffer the incontinence or sexual problems that often go hand-in-hand with a more major operation.

 Paul says: 'The way I understood it, HIFU attacks the tumour directly without damaging anything else.
-AnS d because of this, there was less chance of damaging the nerves round the prostate that control continence and erections, which appealed to me.
+And because of this, there was less chance of damaging the nerves round the prostate that control continence and erections, which appealed to me.
 But my doctors shut down the conversation.
 They said the HIFU was not a suitable treatment for my cancer.'

 Undeterred, Paul decided to contact and meet the HIFU surgeon he'd read about.
 Professor Hashim Ahmed, a consultant surgeon at Imperial College Healthcare NHS Trust, told him he was 'a perfect candidate' for HIFU.